Happiness and Culture

 - Portrayals of happiness in popular books, movies, comic books, songs, and advertising; on dating apps and how-to websites; at sporting events and holiday celebrations.
 What definitions of happiness do these portrayals imply?
 What path to happiness do they propose?
 Does the proposed path really lead to happiness?

 - Portrayals of happiness that promote particular beliefs and values.
-For example, when characters find happiness if they engage in socially approved behaviors, such as monogamous marriage, hard work, and purchasing a home; when oppressed people are portrayed as happy to justify the oppression; or when a character who makes a choice that diverges from a group’s dominant norms is depicted as miserable or he or she meets a tragic end.
+For example, when characters find happiness if they engage in socially approved behaviors, such as monogamous marriage, hard work, and purchasing a home; when oppressed people are portrayed as happy to justify the oppression; or when a character who makes a choice that diverges from a group’s dominant norms is depicted as miserable or meets a tragic end.

 - Happiness-causing properties of popular genres and products, such as romantic comedies, sitcoms, video games, and meditation apps.
 Why do these genres and products make us feel good?
 What definitions of happiness do they imply?
 What beliefs and values do they embody?